Skip to main content

 Custom MySQL Configuration Guide

 Software supports custom MySQL.
-If you need to connect to a custom MySQL database, custom domain, etc., you need to perform the following operations:
+If you need to connect to a custom MySQL database and perform operations such as setting up a custom domain, you need to perform the following operations:

-- The MySQL database must be version 8.0.30 or later, and standalone/cluster edition is acceptable.
+• The MySQL database must meet version 8.0.30 or later, and standalone/cluster editions are acceptable.

-- If it is a version after 8.4, it may not be supported (mysql_native_password is disabled after 8.4)
+• Versions after 8.4 may not be supported (mysql_native_password is disabled after version 8.4)

-- MySQL databases started using Docker do not have high availability and are not recommended for use in production environments to store data.
-The platform recommends connecting to users' own external databases.
+• MySQL databases started with Docker lack high availability and are not recommended for production environments to store data.
+The platform recommends connecting to external databases owned by the user.

-- The user configured for Weida to connect to the MySQL database must have table operation permissions (create/drop/alter)
+• The user configured for WeDa to connect to the MySQL database must have table operation privileges (create/drop/alter)

 1. MySQL Version Configuration

 Take Tencent Cloud CDB as an example.
-The test version configuration here is as follows, and other MySQL versions can refer to the corresponding references.
+The test version configuration here is as follows, and other MySQL versions can refer to the corresponding configurations.

-The following configuration is for MySQL 8.0 cluster edition +2 CPUs +8gb memory +200GB storage.
-If you purchase a cloud database, please open access permissions for Weida to the specified port of the cloud database.
+• The following configuration is for MySQL 8.0 cluster edition + 2 CPU cores + 8gb memory + 200GB storage.
+When purchasing the database, make sure to open WeDa's access to the specified port of the database.

-Modify the MySQL configuration file (e.g., my.cnf or my.ini) and add the following content:
+Modify the MySQL configuration file (such as my.cnf or my.ini) and add the following content:

 [client]